 Q. How did you end up starting your own business?

 It was a university specializing in urban studies, and it was a place where I could learn a great deal through the broad and comprehensive field of sociology.
-My professors taught me many things that are easy to overlook in daily life.
+My professors taught me many things that are easy to overlook in everyday life.
 Environmental issues caused by discarded tires were one of them.

 Can work really be this much fun!?